Liberalism in Norway: Background

 The Progress Party (Norwegian: Fremskrittspartiet) formed in 1973.
 Over the years, the party has supported a variety of liberal positions, especially in regards to a market economy, but also on some social issues.
 During the 1980s, the party was influenced by libertarianism, but this influence has decreased from the early 1990s and onwards.
 Since 2006, the party has become more socially conservative in orientation.
 This might have changed again to a certain degree recently however, as the party chose to vote in favor of same-sex marriage in the 2013 national convention, as well as party leader Siv Jensen's focus on liberalism in recent news articles.
 The Progress Party is also skeptical of non-Western immigration, which could be seen as conflicting with traditional liberal values.
-The party has in several elections been the second largest party in Norway, but has never participated in government until the election of 2013, when they formed a coalition government with the Conservative Party.
+The party has in several elections been the second largest party in Norway, but had never participated in government until the election of 2013, when they formed a coalition government with the Conservative Party.

 The Capitalist Party (Norwegian: Liberalistene) is a newer party grounded in classical liberalism and Laissez-faire capitalism.
 It advocates personal freedom and autonomy.
 This party has not yet been represented in parliament.

 The Liberal People's Party (Norwegian: Det Liberale Folkepartiet) is a minor, classical liberal party, with a focus on Objectivism.
 It has never been represented in parliament.